vrescobar/haxe2_beginnersguide_haxe3/README.md

 ### Disclaimer

-This repository is part of my learning and training of haxe language and I would like to share it with other readers who cannot fully enjoy the book due the outdated source code or broken examples.
+This repository is part of my learning and training of haxe language and I would like to share it with other readers who cannot fully enjoy the book _Haxe 2: Beginner's Guide_ due the outdated source code or broken examples.